Michael J. Burns

 Varioscale (laser CVD & lasers, and laser-material interactions, thin film process development, laser CVD, laser etching)

-Other collaborations, as an individual or while working as part of a larger organization, have included:
+Other collaborations over the years, as an individual or while working as part of a larger organization, have included:

-Boston College (solar cell technology, nanostructures, photonic band gap, 3-D Electromagnetic Simulations)
+Boston College (solar cell technology, nanostructures, photonic band gap, 3-D Electromagnetic Simulations, ELISA)

 Cambridge Nanotech (atomic layer deposition)